covenant

 And the invitation is this: come and live.

-At the end of the book, in the final chapter of Revelation, we see the story come full circle.
-“Blessed are those who do His commandments, that they may have the right to the Tree of Life.”
-That’s not poetry.
-That’s covenant language.
-What was closed is now open.
-What was lost has been found.
-And what was broken has been restored—because God keeps His promises.
+This covenant is not just for eternity.
+It is for today.
+It restores relationship, renews purpose, and reclaims identity.
+At the end of the book, in the final chapter of Revelation, we see the story come full circle: "Blessed are those who do His commandments, that they may have the right to the Tree of Life."

 The Covenant has been made.
 The price has been paid.
 The tree is still standing.
-And the invitation remains:
+And the invitation remains: Come and live.